-As reported in Q4 2021, performance data from the newly installed West Point Flood Risk Reduction Systems (FRRS) was to be evaluated through Q3/Q4 2021 to determine how to best address recommendation items 58, 59, 63 and 64 shown in Appendix B.3 Starting in Q1 2022, DNRP worked with a consultant to develop a solution to protect the plant from flooding due to high-level conditions.
+Starting in Q1 2022, DNRP worked with a consultant to develop a solution to protect the plant from flooding due to high-level conditions.
 The original recommendation from AECOM would have reduced a life safety system to rely on a single instrument, which increases the risk of false activation that can lead to inadvertent bypasses or fail to activate and cause the plant to flood.
 The new solution will be a fully hardwired system with instrument redundancy for status confirmation.
 The system will protect the plant from flooding due to high-level conditions and avoids reliance on single instrument activation.
 This work will address the underlying concern over instrumentation and control identified by AECOM.
-The evaluation report is in process and will be completed in Q4 2022.
+The evaluation report was completed at the end of Q4 2022.
 Solution design will begin in Q1 2023 and is expected to be complete in Q2 2024.
-The implementation timeline will be prioritized among other projects scheduled for implementation at West Point.4
+The implementation timeline will be prioritized among other projects scheduled for implementation at West Point.